Figure of the Earth: Sphere

 The simplest model for the shape of the entire Earth is a sphere.
 The Earth's radius is the distance from Earth's center to its surface, about 6371 km.
 While "radius" normally is a characteristic of perfect spheres, the Earth deviates from spherical by only a third of a percent, sufficiently close to treat it as a sphere in many contexts and justifying the term "the radius of the Earth".

 The concept of a spherical Earth dates back to around the 6th century BC, but remained a matter of philosophical speculation until the 3rd century BC.
 The first scientific estimation of the radius of the Earth was given by Eratosthenes about 240 BC, with estimates of the accuracy of Eratosthenes's measurement ranging from −1% to 15%.

 The Earth is only approximately spherical, so no single value serves as its natural radius.
 Distances from points on the surface to the center range from 6,353 km to 6,384 km.
 Several different ways of modeling the Earth as a sphere each yield a mean radius of 6371 km.
 Regardless of the model, any radius falls between the polar minimum of about 6,357 km and the equatorial maximum of about 6,378 km.
 The difference 21 km correspond to the polar radius being approximately 0.3% shorter than the equatorial radius.

 Ellipsoid of revolution

-Since the Earth is flattened at the poles and bulges at the Equator, geodesy represents the figure of the Earth as an oblate spheroid.
+As theorized by Isaac Newton and Christiaan Huygens, the Earth is flattened at the poles and bulged at the equator.
+Thus, geodesy represents the figure of the Earth as an oblate spheroid.
 The oblate spheroid, or oblate ellipsoid, is an ellipsoid of revolution obtained by rotating an ellipse about its shorter axis.
 It is the regular geometric shape that most nearly approximates the shape of the Earth.
 A spheroid describing the figure of the Earth or other celestial body is called a reference ellipsoid.
 The reference ellipsoid for Earth is called an Earth ellipsoid.

 An ellipsoid of revolution is uniquely defined by two quantities.
 Several conventions for expressing the two quantities are used in geodesy, but they are all equivalent to and convertible with each other: